cfcs/ocaml-openpgp/README.md

 __Right now it's a work in progress and should not be used for anything critical to security in a real-world situation.__

-- Encryption is being worked on; currently GnuPG won't read our messages (but we can read their messages!).

-- Supporting El-Gamal and elliptic curve keys are out of scope due to lack of support for these in [nocrypto](https://github.com/mirleft/nocrypto).
+- Supporting El-Gamal and elliptic curve keys are out of scope due to lack of support for these in [mirage-crypto-pk](https://github.com/mirage/mirage-crypto).

 I could be persuaded to add these if someone can point me to maintained libraries implementing these.